MarkAlanJones/MeadowFontTest/README.md

 # MeadowFontTest
 Add new fonts to Meadow Graphics Library

-Here we show adding new fonts to the Meadow Graphics Library or
+Here we demonstrate adding new fonts to the Meadow Graphics Library

 1. Consolas
 2. IBM Plex Mono
 3. Sometype Mono